 Transparent, cost-effective, lightweight, and extremely strong

 Protect against several elements such as alcohols, dilute acids, dilute alkali, grease, as well as solvents, including water.
-This plastic material is also corrosion-resistant, allowing it to resists mould, rotting and mildew.
+This plastic material is also corrosion-resistant, allowing it to resist mold, rotting, and mildew.
 However, it is unable to protect against hydrocarbons such as aromatic, aliphatic, and halogenated.

-They are highly flexible, making them extremely malleable for moulding into various shapes and sizes across multiple applications such as food storage containers, milk jugs, detergent bottles, pipes, and many more
+They are highly flexible, making them extremely malleable for molding into various shapes and sizes across multiple applications such as food storage containers, milk jugs, detergent bottles, pipes, and many more

 It is industrial-grade, NSF, FDA, and USDA-approved, allowing safe contact with food products.